ra1fh/s725/README.md

 The s725get utility takes a -d argument which specifies the driver type to be used to communicate with the device.
-Valid values are "serial", "ir".
-A device filename is required for -d values of "serial" and "ir", but not for "usb".
+Valid values are "serial", "ir", "stir".
+A device filename is required for -d values of "serial" and "ir", but not for "stir".
 The default is -d ir.

 Examples: